The Visa

 See full Script Coverage Summary

-Attached* as 'Ailsa' - to be announced
+Attached* as 'Ailsa' (FEMALE LEAD) -

 Attached* as 'Pavlo' - NIK XHELILAJ